 2 TBSP vegan thousand island dressing (the brand is "Follow Your Heart.")

 Heat a pan over medium heat on the stove.
 Layer the ingredients however you want.
-As pictured above, I put the Tofurkey slices on the bottom.
-Once assembled, toast each side of the sandwich for several minutes.
+As pictured above, I put the Tofurky slices on the bottom.
+Once the sandwich is assembled, toast each side for several minutes.